 Those who do not remember rejecting the offer probably received it as part of their insurance package.
-It is quite common for The Weinstein Firm uninsured motorist accident attorneys to discover that their clients have more insurance coverage than they knew or requested.
+It is quite common for our Roswell uninsured motorist accident attorneys to discover that their clients have more insurance coverage than they knew or requested.

 Those who are not sure what type of coverage they have available should check the Declarations section of their insurance policy.
-Another solution is to bring their insurance papers to one of our uninsured motorist accident lawyers to review them.
+Another solution is to bring their insurance papers to one of our car accident lawyers to review them.

 Assuming the attorney discovers that their client is insured, they will not hesitate to inform the latter of their rights and benefits.
 Uninsured motorist coverage holders can benefit from it if they are injured in a car accident, and the following circumstances applied:

 - The at-fault driver in a hit-and-run accident cannot be identified.